bluenote-1577/sylph-utils/README.md

 * `-o`: prepends this prefix to all of the output files; one output for each sample in the sylph output.
 * Output suffix is `.sylphmpa`.

-You have to use the metadata file corresponding to the database used.
+Use the metadata file corresponding to the database used.
 So if you use the GTDB-R214 database for sylph, you have to use the `gtdb_r214_metadata.tsv.gz` file.

 See [here](https://github.com/bluenote-1577/sylph/wiki/Integrating-taxonomic-information-with-sylph#custom-taxonomies-and-how-it-works) for more information on how these taxonomy metadata files are defined and the resulting output.